Sina247/Team-Members-Slider/README.md

 ---

 ## 🚀 Features
-- 👤 **Stylish member cards** : Display photos, names, roles, and social links.
+- 👤 **Stylish member cards** : Display photos, names, roles and social links.
 - 🔄 **Smooth sliding effect** : Navigate through team members with slick transitions.
 - 🔍 **"View More" button** : Allows users to learn more about each member.
 - 📱 **Responsive design** : Looks great on mobile and desktop devices.